cespare/go-trie/NOTES.md

 encode (via their negations) a circular doubly-linked list to the other free positions in the double array.
 The value of `check` is the negative index to the next free position; the value of `base` is the negative index to the previous free position.
 The first position (index 0) of the double array are permanently reserved for free list pointers to indicate the first and last free indices in the double array.
+The double array free list is always kept in order (that is, each free cell's 'next' index is greater than itself, except at the end of the list where it wraps around).

 The various procedures for inserting, retrieving, and deleting keys are described in the linked materials.